 The potential benefits of up-selling and cross-selling can be easily illustrated by considering a transaction in a big-name coffee shop.
 The server will begin by asking if you would like a medium or large sized coffee (never a small), and will more than likely suggest a food item to go with your drink.
 The average customer spend is increased significantly, simply by using the power of suggestion.

 You can increase the use of up-selling and cross-selling by providing a loose script to your staff members, encouraging them to suggest other, related items to customers.
 You should also think carefully about the placement of products if you are running a shop; for example, if you are selling nuts, make sure there are nutcrackers nearby.

 Every retailer worth its salt will be making some extra effort around Christmas and, while this is sensible for each individual business, the collective result can be overwhelming for consumers.

 Think about your local high street at Christmas; the tinsel is out, everything is red and there is a fat Father Christmas in every window.
 The shops just merge into one.
 To stand out from the crowd you must think about ways that you can effectively differentiate your business.
 If you can concentrate on unique aspects of your business, or introduce new marketing or presentation ideas that set you apart from your immediate competitors, you will attract more custom.

 Consider what makes your firm unique in normal trading circumstances - whether that is a particular product offering or especially good customer service - and stress this aspect of your business.

-Given the continuing financial worries facing many consumers, price is likely to be a deal-breaker for shoppers this year.
+Given the continuing financial worries facing many consumers, price is likely to be a deal-breaker for shoppers.
 Consider running high-visibility pricing offers; you might choose, for example, to undercut your competitors on certain loss-leading items, or offer a discount on a second purchase.

 Combine this with the increased marketing efforts discussed earlier; for example, if you are running a direct mail campaign make sure that any festive special offers are prominently featured.